Resource Guarding in an 8-month-old Cane Corso

 Finding a qualified trainer is just the first step of what may be a long road.
 What you’re describing in your dog is typically referred to as “resource guarding” which is a big deal and needs to be taken very seriously by the dog’s owners and especially serious when the breed is as “capable” as a Cane Corso, but especially, especially serious when it’s a Cane Corso that is resource guarding that is only 8 months old.
 That is wicked early for someone to be writing the following words in an email to me, “not that I would dare go near him with his kong full of food” and “he bite [sic] him quite bad”.

 Just taking a stab at what might be going on – when you say, “We are trying to be the pack leader trying to show dominance” – this is usually a sign of at least one part of the problem.
 Some dog trainers insist there is no such thing as “dominance” when it comes to dogs and being/showing “dominance” towards/over a dog will do nothing but cause problems.
-I don’t agree, it will sometimes/often cause problems due to the way “dominance” has been traditionally expressed (alpha rolls etc.) but hierarchy in some form is a natural part of every social beings group-living existence.
+I don’t agree, it will sometimes/often cause problems due to the way “dominance” has been traditionally expressed (alpha rolls etc.) but the hierarchy in some form is a natural part of every social beings group-living existence.
 A good trainer will show you how to ease your dog into understanding that it’s your home, and he just gets to live there, without resulting to physical extremes.
 It’s more of a head game then who’s actually physically stronger, faster and more agile.
-Believe me it’s much better and easier if it’s more subtly done.
+Believe me, it’s much better and easier if it’s more subtly done.
 Easier on the dog, the owner and far more likely to get done with lasting results.
-Sometimes just clearing up any confusion there is regarding the household’s “hierarchy” has impact on behaviour problems like resource guarding.
+Sometimes just clearing up any confusion there is regarding the household’s “hierarchy” has an impact on behaviour problems like resource guarding.
 However, in enough cases to be significant, resource guarding is a problem that isn’t just learned, but is in at least part, hard-wired into the dog.
 It’s a lot of work to get dogs like that to suck it up around resources.
 It can be done, but the hard-wired ones don’t like doing it, and to be truthful it’s a risky business keeping a Cane Corso around in a normal companion dog setting if they’re like that.

 Best of luck finding a good trainer.
 There are far more dog trainers now then any other point in history, but finding the good ones is like finding hen’s teeth.
 Finding one with Cane Corso experience and resource guarding experience is like finding golden hen’s teeth.
 Failing that, my ebook, The Beautiful Balance, Dog Training with Nature’s Template will provide better information then you’ve been exposed to with your prior two trainers.